-It’s a request that most mum, dads, and caregivers have heard at some point.
-Yes, it’s when the kids realise that dogs aren’t just pets that other people have, but that they could get one in there very own home too.
+It’s a request that most parents have heard at some point – can we get a dog?!
+Yes, it’s when the kids realise that dogs aren’t just pets that other people have, but that they could get one in their very own home too.
 Of course, it’s a tough question to answer from the parents’ side of things, because it’s not only about giving your child a cute new canine best friend.
-Luckily, I have outlined some of the primary considerations that you need to think about before you decide.
+Luckily, I have outlined some of the things to consider before getting a dog.
 Read on to find out more.

 Are the kids old enough?